Skip to content

 cheung chau tung wan beach hong kong

 The other two beautiful beaches are Pui O and Cheung Sha Beach.
 Cheung Sha Beach is one of the longest beaches in Hong Kong.
-You can enjoy some fantastic views of the sunset from these beaches.
+You can enjoy some fantastic sunset views from these beaches.

 How to get to Cheung Sha Beach: Ferry from Central Pier 6 to Mui Wo, then take the bus n°1 to Pui O Beach (about 15 minutes) or bus 1 or 2 to Cheung Sha Beach (about 25 minutes).